 Dorothea Theodoratus, PhD

-Dr. Dorothea Theodoratus is a Principal Investigator with Pacific Legacy, and she heads our ethnographic and ethnohistoric research program.
+Dr. Dorothea Theodoratus (Retired) is a Principal Investigator with Pacific Legacy, and she heads our ethnographic and ethnohistoric research program.
 Dotty is Professor of Anthropology (Emeritus), Native American Studies, at California State University, Sacramento.
 She is widely recognized as a leading expert on Native American ethnography from Northern California to Alaska.